We’re Here for You! Coronavirus (COVID-19) Updates

 What It Means

-A variety of factors can lead patients to be readmitted to the hospital days or weeks after discharge, including drug-related complications, a hospital-acquired infection, complications resulting from surgery, lack of education about a care plan or an inadequate support network that makes compliance with physicians’ instructions difficult.
+A variety of factors can lead patients to be readmitted to the hospital days or weeks after discharge, including drug-related complications, a hospital-acquired infection, complications resulting from surgery, lack of education about a care plan or an inadequate support network that makes compliance with providers’ instructions difficult.

 Hospital readmissions are costly.
 The Centers for Medicare & Medicaid Services (CMS) issues penalties for hospital readmissions and offers incentives for hospitals to reduce them as part of its Hospital Readmissions Reduction Program (HRRP).
 CMS policies consider hospital readmission rates as a way to gauge quality of patient care.
 CMS defines a hospital readmission as an unplanned readmission that happens within 30 days of discharge from an initial admission.
 As part of the HRRP, CMS tracks hospital readmissions for heart attack, chronic obstructive pulmonary disease (COPD), heart failure, pneumonia, coronary artery bypass graft surgery, and elective total hip and total knee replacements.